The Phenomenon of Policy Churn: Related work

-Another body of related work is the literature on stochastic gradient descent, and how a relatively high amount of stochasticity can be beneficial to optimisation by overcoming local optima and converging to flatter optima with better generalisation properties~\cite{keskar2016large,ruder2017overview,kleinberg2018alternative}; to the extent that it may even be beneficial to inject additional noise with Langevin dynamics \cite{welling2011bayesian}.
+Another body of related work is the literature on stochastic gradient descent, and how a relatively high amount of stochasticity can be beneficial to optimisation by overcoming local optima and converging to flatter optima with better generalisation properties~\cite{keskar2016large,ruder2017overview,kleinberg2018alternative}; this is such a prominent effect that in some cases it is even beneficial to inject additional noise with Langevin dynamics \cite{welling2011bayesian}.
 More loosely related are studies of learning in animals, exhibiting large drift in synaptic or representation space~\cite{mongillo2017,rule2021selfhealing,marks2020stimulus,Deitch2020drift,Schoonover2021}, as well as evidence for highly variable behaviour policies that can get consolidated through salient dopamine events~\cite{clopath2008tag}.